realyze/CanvaBoy/README.md

 # CanvaBoy

 A boy who lives in the dock and gently reminds you that you have incoming reviews.
-Oh and he stays happy when you do your reviews on time - and gets a little grumpy if you don't.
+He stays happy when you do your reviews on time (and gets a little grumpy if you don't).

 You can right click on CanvaBoy to see a list of all your incoming PR reviews.

 ![CanvaBoy in action](./example.png)

+Your objective: Keep him happy. :)

 ### Installation